emmt/ResizableArrays.jl/README.md

 |:--------------------------------|:--------------------------------|:----------------------------------------------------------------|:--------------------------------------------------------------------|
 | [![][doc-dev-img]][doc-dev-url] | [![][license-img]][license-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url] | [![][coveralls-img]][coveralls-url] [![][codecov-img]][codecov-url] |

-The ResizableArray package provides multi-dimensional arrays which are resizable and which are intended to be as efficient as Julia arrays.
+The ResizableArrays package provides multi-dimensional arrays which are resizable and which are intended to be as efficient as Julia arrays.
 This circumvents the Julia limitation that only uni-dimensional arrays (of type `Vector`) are resizable.
 The only restriction is that the number of dimensions